 However, unlike a claim under G.B.L. § 349 plaintiffs must prove reliance on false advertising to establish a violation of G.B.L. § 350 [In Berkman v.
-Robert's American Gourmet Food, Inc. XVIII, (a class of consumers of Pirate's Booty, Veggie Booty and Fruity Booty brands snack food alleged defendant's advertising "made false and misleading claims concerning the amount of fat and calories contained in their products ".
-Noting that certification of a settlement class requires heightened scrutiny ["where a class action is certified for settlement purposes only, the class prerequisites ...must still be met and indeed scrutinized "] XIX, the Court denied class certification to the GBL 350 claim because individual issues of reliance predominated ["common reliance on the false representations of the fat and caloric content...cannot be presumed (in GBL 350 claims) "]^{xx}, but noted that certification of the GBL 349 claim may be appropriate if limited to New York residents [" causes of action predicated on GBL 349 which do not require reliance (may be certifiable but) a nationwide class certification is inappropriate "]^{xxi}.
+Robert's American Gourmet Food, Inc. IIII, (a class of consumers of Pirate's Booty, Veggie Booty and Fruity Booty brands snack food alleged defendant's advertising "made false and misleading claims concerning the amount of fat and calories contained in their products ".
+Noting that certification of a settlement class requires heightened scrutiny ["where a class action is certified for settlement purposes only, the class prerequisites ...must still be met and indeed scrutinized "] the Court denied class certification to the GBL 350 claim because individual issues of reliance predominated ["common reliance on the false representations of the fat and caloric content...cannot be presumed (in GBL 350 claims) "] the New York residents ["causes of action predicated on GBL 349 which do not require reliance (may be certifiable but) a nationwide class certification is inappropriate "] livi.